Managing consumption of Sudo capabilities

 Whether you manage user entitlements by direct specification of individual users' entitlements or by entitlements sets or both will depend on your existing product entitlement system, if any, and how your users will initially register to the Sudo Platform.

-If your users will register with Federated Single Sign-on, you will be able to configure a mapping from claims in the token issued by your identity provider to an initial entitlements set to allow for automatic entitlement of your users on first sign-on.
+If your users will register with Federated Single Sign-on, you will be able to configure a mapping from claims in the token issued by your identity provider to an initial entitlements set or sequence to allow for automatic entitlement of your users on first sign-on.

 If you are unable to include a claim that can map to initial entitlements set during Federated Single Sign-on then entitlements must be pre-defined for each user.
 The